-Producing also means team-building: ﬁnding, hiring, cultivating and contracting people with creative talent and experience.
-Since 1979 I have been at the helm of many publications -- ﬁrst special interest magazines, and then books.
+Producing also means team-building: finding, hiring, cultivating, and contracting people with creative talent and experience.
+Since 1979 I have been at the helm of many publications -- special interest magazines and books.

 In 1998, as Rodale Press was closing down their quilting department, I won the bid to complete the Rodale’s Successful Quilting Library series.
 Within the next 4 years, I produced 8 volumes, each with 128 pages and 150 to 300 original photos.
 I created a budget and hired a team—including an art director, photographer, editors, writers, designers, sample makers, illustrators, hand models, and more.
 I contracted them, worked with them closely, served as “banker,” and kept within the budget.
 I’m very proud of the results—which certainly live up to the Successful part of the series name.

-Even experienced authors are frequently less than conﬁdent about writing, organizing, or preparing for photography.
-I can help: from hand-holding to shaping a manuscript or through the whole megillah.
+Even experienced authors are frequently less than conï¬dent about writing, organizing, or preparing for photography.
+I can help: from hand-holding, to shaping a manuscript, from kicking it up a notch to a complete rescue mission, I'm here for you.

 If you’re a creative soul interested in doing a book, either to pitch to a publisher or self-publish, give me a holler.
-I’m happy to consult on marketability, and to handle all your editorial needs.
-As an example, I'm proud to have edited Lonni Rossi's new book, Asian-Inspired Quilts--which includes five gorgeous designs using Lonni's sumptuous fabrics for Andover.
-Contact Lonni at www.LonniRossi.com to learn more about the book and about working with yours truly.
+I’m happy to consult on marketability, and how and where to pitch the book.

-Cheerio, bonjour, and g’day, mate: I have also Americanized many craft and quilting books from the UK, France, and Australia!
+Cheerio, bonjour, and g’day, mate: I have also Americanized many craft and quilting books from the UK, Canada, Australia, and France.

 - Jazz up intros, captions and subheads.